 Food allergies are also called food hypersensitivities.
 They usually occur after a particular type of food is ingested — leading to unpleasant reactions in the immune system.
-Food allergies happen when the immune system recognises some of the proteins found in food as harmful.
+Food allergies happen when the immune system recognizes some of the proteins found in food as harmful.

 |This is the most effective selection that can detect the most common STD’s (sexually transmitted diseases).
 We pride ourselves on stocking only the very highest quality products.
 This, in turn, makes our bundle one of the best choices for all of your STD testing needs.
 We stock tests made specifically for Chlamydia, Gonorrhea, Genital Herpes and Syphilis.
 Our support team are on hand to help you make the right decision for all of your STD testing needs.
 Why waste money on tests that are not going to be effective?.|